keithfancher/haskell-notes/haskell-notes.md

 (My intuition here is that you'd have to be careful not to rewrite the logic of your system-under-test in order to programmatically test that system.
-Many of the examples I've seen do just that.
+Many of the QuickCheck examples I've seen do just that.
 But still seems handy!)

 ### JSON parsing